Trump's comments on China's ZTE draw security concerns

 Chinese Foreign Ministry spokesman Lu Kang on Monday said China “greatly appreciates the positive U.S. position on the ZTE issue” and that Chinese Vice Premier Liu would visit Washington from Tuesday to Saturday.

-U.S. concessions over ZTE could also smooth the way for U.S. chipmaker Qualcomm Inc’s (QCOM.O) $44 billion takeover of NXP Semiconductors (NXPI.O), which has been delayed by a lengthy antitrust review by China’s Ministry of Commerce.
+U.S. concessions over ZTE could also smooth the way for U.S. chipmaker Qualcomm Inc’s $44 billion takeover of NXP Semiconductors, which has been delayed by a lengthy antitrust review by China’s Ministry of Commerce.

 Top Senate Democrat Chuck Schumer said on Monday that Trump was trading a crackdown on intellectual property theft for selling goods in the short run.